SPADE-IITJ/dynamic-mis/README.md

 Ubuntu 22.04.

 We use `13` graphs in *Matrix Market (.mtx)* file format from the *SuiteSparse Matrix Collection* and converted them in the CSR format (.txt) as our input dataset.
 These must be placed in the `~/csr` directory **before running** the experiments.
-Thereafter, we create the batches of different sizes, which must be placed in the `~/batches` directory, and scratch MIS is calculated for the graph using Luby's algorithm, which is stored .txt files in the `~/mis` directory.
+Thereafter, we create the batches of different sizes, which must be placed in the `~/batches` directory, and scratch MIS is calculated for the graph using Luby's algorithm, which is stored as `.txt` files in the `~/mis` directory.

 ## Compilation